elikofi/CleanArchitectureWithCQRS_auth-crud/README.md

   ```
   dotnet build
   ```
-* After building successfully, run the project and Swagger UI should open in the browser.
+* After building successfully, run the API project and Swagger UI should open in the browser.
 * CLI command for running the project.
   ```
   dotnet run